JierunChen/Ref-L4/README.md

 ## 🗂️ Evaluation

+After getting model predictions, we can save them as a json file, which is a list of dictionaries, each containing three keys: `[id, pred_bbox, format]`.
+The `id` is the annotation ID, and the `format` specifies the format of `pred_bbox`, which should be either `xyxy` or `xywh`.
+A sample prediction file the can be found [here](./demo_models/cogvlm_grounding_pred.json).
+It is obtained by running the CogVLM-Grounding model.

-After getting model predictions and storing them into a json file (see example [cogvlm_grounding_pred.json](https://github.com/JierunChen/Ref-L4/blob/main/demo_models/cogvlm_grounding_pred.json) for formatting), we run the following command to evaluate the predictions with ground truth.
+Now we can run the following command to evaluate the predictions with ground truth.

 ```bash
 python evaluate_pred.py --dataset_path JierunChen/Ref-L4 --split all --pred_json_path ./demo_models/cogvlm_grounding_pred.json
 ```

-To evaluate predictions, the `evaluate` method is called, which accepts two arguments: `predictions` and `save_file`.
-The `predictions` should be a list of dictionaries, each containing three keys: `[id, pred_bbox, format]`.
-The `id` is the annotation ID, and the `format` specifies the format of `pred_bbox`, which should be either `xyxy` or `xywh`.
-A sample prediction file the can be found [here](./demo_models/cogvlm_grounding_pred.json), which is obtained by running the CogVLM-Grounding model.

-### Evaluation Output

-The evaluation considers three parts:

-1. The accuracy under various IoU thresholds and the average accuracy of IoU from 0.5 to 0.95 with a stride of 0.05.
-2. The accuracy of small, medium, and large objects.
-3. The average accuracy across different classes.

 Here is an example output for the predictions from CogVLM-Grounding on the "all" splits: